 \section{Conclusion}

-In this article, we proposed a framework using deep RL with the Proximal Policy Optimization algorithm for traffic control coordination by means of dynamic adjustment of phase offsets.
+In this article, we proposed a framework that uses deep RL with Proximal Policy Optimization for traffic control coordination through dynamic adjustment of phase offsets.
 We utilized arterial traffic models adopted from the Connected Corridors program to train on a more realistic and non-synthetic arterial traffic environment.

-Our RL framework reduces the \emph{curse of dimensionality} by avoiding image-based state and reward representations and limiting the actions of the deep RL agent to only modify individual phase offsets, leaving the phase timings and order unmodified.
+Our RL framework avoids the \emph{curse of dimensionality} through sensor-based state and reward representations and actions limited to only modify individual phase offsets, leaving the phase timings and order unmodified.

 We have proposed a framework that, to the best of our knowledge, has not been used before in other related deep RL for traffic control literature; the phase splits remain model-based while the coordination is model free.
 Moreover, while most related works use value-based RL algorithms like DQN, our approach uses a policy-based algorithm, Proximal Policy Optimization (PPO).
-The result suggests that our deep RL approach beats the baseline in terms of delay reduction even under exogenous uncertainties in the network.
+The result suggests that our deep RL approach beats the baseline in delay reduction even under exogenous uncertainties in the network.

 We have demonstrated that our deep RL agent design is viable for this coordination problem.
-Our proposed work can be extended to multi-agent RL to coordinate groups of intersections with each group controlled by a single agent.
-Applying this approach to much larger networks can be done by breaking up the large networks into smaller groups that are each coordinated by single RL agents.
-Further studies on different configurations of lane disruptions can also be explored in future research.
+Simulation results are currently limited to one test site but can extend to other corridors provided a well-calibrated model is available.
+In the future, we are interested in conducting an in-depth analysis of the model's sensitivity to different detector layouts and different levels of sensor degradation.
+We are also interested in integrating data from connected vehicles to improve the model's performance.
+In addition, we would like to extend our model to multi-agent RL to optimize the coordination in large-scale networks.
+In this case, a large-scale network can be subdivided into smaller intersection groups, each coordinated by its own RL agent.

 Finally, we argue that while these deep RL agents have been proven to work in simulation, the importance of human intervention and engineering judgment must still govern over model-free approaches, especially in the context of traffic control where generated policies must be interpretable, regulatable, and reliable.
 This is the reason why we sought to find the balance between model-based and model-free traffic control.
 While this is still premature for actual application, it is best to view this as a planning tool supplementary to decision-making processes.